Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Comparing Error Bounds

 \subsection{Comparison of Error Bounds}

 We now summarize and compare the estimation error bounds we have derived so far in Table \ref{tab:upperbound_comp}.
 We first consider the general low-rank matrix factorization environment.
 In the regime of interest---i.e., lots of proxy data ($n_p \gg d^2$) but limited gold data ($n_g \ll d^2$)---the upper bound of our transfer learning estimator is much smaller than the conventional scaling of error bounds applied to the gold or proxy data alone.
-In particular, when our $n_p$ is sufficiently large, our error bound scales as $\sqrt{s^2\log d/n_g}$ whereas the gold error bound scales as $\sqrt{d^2/n_g}$, i.e., transfer learning yields a significant improvement in the vocabulary size $d$.
-On the other hand, the proxy error bound is dominated by the size of the domain bias term $\|\Delta_U^*\|_{2,1}$, implying that it never recovers the true gold word embeddings $U_g^*$; in contrast, transfer learning leverages limited gold data to efficiently recover $U_g^*$.
-Table~\ref{tab:upperbound_comp} also compares the error bounds specific to the word embedding model, which exhibits a worse signal-to-noise ratio (see \S\ref{ssec:scaling}) and consequently degrades all bounds equally.
-Thus, the value of transfer learning remains similarly substantial in this environment.
+In particular, when our $n_p$ is sufficiently large, our error bound scales as $\sqrt{\log d/n_g}$ whereas the gold error bound scales as $\sqrt{d^2/n_g}$, i.e., transfer learning yields a significant improvement in the vocabulary size $d$ (recall that $s,r\ll d$).
+On the other hand, the proxy error bound is dominated by the size of the domain bias term $\|\Delta_U^*\|_{2,1}$, implying that it never recovers the true gold word embeddings $U_g^*$.
+In contrast, transfer learning can leverage limited gold data to efficiently estimate $U_g^*$ by recovering the bias between $U_g^*$ and $U_p^*$ based on a sufficiently good estimate of $U_p^*$.
+Note that Corollary~\ref{cor:joint_estimator}-\ref{cor:proxy_estimator} for the word embedding model yield the same error bounds, and thus Table~\ref{tab:upperbound_comp} applies to the word embedding setting as well.